3dgen/cppwasm-book/en/ch5-net/ch5-01-http.md

 emcc  xhr_wrap1.cpp --js-library pkg1.js -s "EXTRA_EXPORTED_RUNTIME_METHODS=['ccall']" -o xhr_wrap1.js
 ```

-Browse the page, the console output:
+Browse the page, the console outputs:

 ![](images/01-xhr-wrap1.png)

-It can be seen that the program correctly processed the return value, and **because the asynchronous http request is used, the order of return is not consistent with the order of the request**.
+It can be seen that the program correctly processed the return value, and **because the asynchronous HTTP request is used, the order of return is not consistent with the order of the request**.

 ## 5.1.3 Extending callback

-Sometimes we have multiple objects in C++ that need to initiate http requests, and each object handles return value in differently way.
+Sometimes we have multiple objects in C++ that need to initiate HTTP requests, and each object handles return value in differently way.
 At this time, the wrap method in Section 5.1.2 will not meet the needs.
 Therefore, we need to improve it by referring to the method in Section 4.3.
 The C code is as follows:

 ```c
 //xhr_wrap2.cpp